neondatabase/website/content/docs/reference/pgtiktoken.md

 ## Using the tiktoken_encode function

-The `tiktoken_encode` function tokenizes text inputs and returns a tokenized output.
+The `tiktoken_encode` function tokenizes text input and returns a tokenized output.
 The function accepts encoding names and OpenAI model names as the first argument and the text you want to tokenize as the second argument, as shown:

 ```sql
 SELECT tiktoken_encode('text-davinci-003', 'The universe is a vast and captivating mystery, waiting to be explored and understood.');